FennecLabsLtd/LighthouseManager/README.md

 | `-r` | `--restart` | Stops SteamVR before running any save/load (generally only needed when loading), and starts it again when finished |
 | `-?`| `--help` | Displays the help text |

+### Examples

+To automate saving your current Lighthouse setup to file:

+`LighthouseManager.exe --save mymap.rcfg`

+To automate loading from file into SteamVR (overwriting your current config) and stopping/starting SteamVR to load up the new config:

+`LighthouseManager.exe --load mymap.rcfg --restart`

 ## Contributing

 Contributions are always welcome, just submit a PR!